Copyright © IJCMAS ICMAUA.

 7th Degree Black Belt [GRAND MASTER]

-refers to common psychological problems encountered by the trainee student
+psychological problems encountered by the trainee student while studying combat

 1.